 h1

-tag encountered, for image, the firstimage
+tag encountered, and for image, it's the firstimage

 tag encountered after theh1